learn-co-curriculum/careers-interviewing-apps-you-built/README.md

 - Did you use Bootstrap for the front end? jQuery for a dynamic UI?
 Maybe Angular because you wanted a single page app?
 - Did you use Node/Express or Rack/Rails as your framework?
 - What database did you use?
 Postgres, Mongo, SQLite?
-- How did deploy the app?
+- How did you deploy the app?
 Heroku?
 Meteor?

-Remember the `Technical Experience/Applications Built` portion of your resume?
+Remember the Technical Experience (Projects) portion of your resume?
 You’ll want to summarize those bullet points with a high-level outline of the project without getting too fine-grain during this part of the conversation.
 That way, you leave room for questions when you ultimately dive deeper into all of your app’s features.

 ## Features